 Len’s work touches on all aspects of Everytown’s litigation practice including municipal defense, affirmative torts, and civil rights litigation.
 Since joining Everytown in January 2020, Len has worked with the Everytown Law team on a wide range of issues related to gun violence prevention.
 In Syracuse et al. v.
 ATF et al., Len is working on an Administrative Procedures Act case to force the Bureau of Alcohol, Tobacco, Firearms and Explosives to use its regulatory authority to meaningfully address the growing national problem of ghost guns.
-In Clark et al. v.
-Sacramento County DA et al., Len is working with survivors of gun violence to gain access to information that could prevent people with dangerous mental health history from gaining access to firearms.
-He is also exploring litigation solutions at the intersection of the Gun Violence Prevention and Civil Rights Movements to address racial and gender gun violence disparities in cities and unjustified police shootings.
+In NAACP et al. et al. v.
+Ohio, Len is working to overturn Ohio’s Stand Your Ground law.
+Similar Stand Your Ground laws have been linked to increases in homicide rates as well as driving troubling racial disparities in the criminal justice system.
+He is also exploring other litigation solutions at the intersection of the Gun Violence Prevention and Civil Rights Movements to address racial and gender gun violence disparities in cities and unjustified police shootings.

 The information contained in the Everytown Law webpage is provided for informational purposes only, and should not be construed as legal advice on any subject matter.
 No recipient of content from this site, client or otherwise, should act or refrain from acting on the basis of any content included in the site without seeking the appropriate legal or other professional advice on the particular facts and circumstances at issue from an attorney licensed in the recipient’s state.
 The content of this website contains general information and may not reflect current legal developments, verdicts or settlements.
 The transmission of information through this site does not constitute or create an attorney-client relationship between Everytown and any recipient or sender.